BonnierNews/flappy-wasp-game/README.md

 ```

 - Go to function update().
-- To make the wasp fall to the ground, we add gravity to the wasp's speed, then add that speed to the wasp's y position.
+- To make the wasp fall to the ground, we add gravity to the wasp's speed, then add that speed to the wasp's y position to create accelerated falling wasp.

 **`wasp.js`**
 ```js